 |Bruce S. Kaplan |

 Bruce S. Kaplan has served as lead counsel in a number of complex commercial, financial services, and securities cases.
-His practice includes representation of corporate directors and officers in securities class actions and argument of appeals before both state and federal courts, and representation of clients before arbitration tribunals and in mediation.
+His practice includes representation of corporate directors and officers in securities class actions, argument of appeals before both state and federal courts, and representation of clients before arbitration tribunals and in mediation.

 Commencing in September 2007, he has represented private equity firms in five matters arising out of disputes with banks that had signed commitment letters to provide financing for leveraged buyouts of major U.S. corporations.
 These matters include the firm's representation of entities sponsored by Bain Capital Partners, LLC and Thomas H. Lee Partners, L.P. in litigation over the funding of the $18 billion leveraged buyout of Clear Channel Communications, Inc. Mr. Kaplan also served as co-counsel to Hexion Specialty Chemicals in litigation relating to Hexion's 2007 merger agreement with Huntsman Corp.

 Mr. Kaplan graduated from Columbia College and Harvard Law School.
 Following service in the U.S. Air Force, he was an associate at Kelley, Drye & Warren and then in the litigation department at Paul, Weiss, Rifkind, Wharton & Garrison, after which he served as Chief Assistant Corporation Counsel of New York City.
 In that position he had supervisory responsibility for all trials and appeals to which the City was a party, and personally served as the City's lead trial and appellate counsel in many significant cases involving federal securities laws, product liability, federal and state constitutional principles, and municipal contracts.
-In addition to his litigation practice, Mr. Kaplan has conducted a weekly seminar in Pre-Trial Litigation Tactics and Strategies for lawyers at the New York City Law Department, and also has served as a Trustee of the Federal Bar Council and as Chair of the Council's Bench and Bar Conference.
-He also served as a member of the Judiciary Committee of the New York City Bar.
+He also has served as a Trustee of the Federal Bar Council and as Chair of the Council's Bench and Bar Conference.
+In addition, he has served as a member of the Judiciary Committee of the New York City Bar.
 Mr. Kaplan is a member of the New York State and American Bar Associations and is admitted to practice before the Courts of Appeals for the Second, Third, and Fifth Circuits and the Supreme Court of the United States.